arosh/Vaa3D-SIGEN/doc/README.md

-class.png can build from class.uml using [PlantUML](http://plantuml.com/).
+class.png can be built from class.uml using [PlantUML](http://plantuml.com/).

-To build class.png, you can use command below.
+To build class.png, you can use commands as follows.

 ```
 cd /path/to/vaa3d_sigen